 The British Gas Energy Trust, which incorporates the Scottish Gas Energy Trust, is an independent Charitable Trust that contributes to the relief of poverty, with a particular focus on fuel poverty, helping those who are struggling to pay for their energy consumption get back on their feet and remain debt free in the future.

-If you are struggling with your energy costs and would like to talk to us, please contact our Income team on 01387 321300.
+If you are struggling with your energy costs and would like to talk to us, please contact your Income Officer

-Are You Over 65?
-You May Be Eligible for Attendance Allowance!
+If You Have Reached Pension Age, You May Be Eligible for Attendance Allowance!

-Are you over the age of 65?
+Have you reached pension age?
 Do you need extra help to manage your illness or disability?
 If so, you could be eligible for an Attendance Allowance - and the team at Loreburn Housing are on hand to help you with your application.

-If you would like further advice about claiming Attendance Allowance, contact our Income Team on 01387 321300.
+If you would like further advice about claiming Attendance Allowance, contact your Income Officer

 Money lenders who operate without authorisation from the Financial Conduct Authority are termed Loan Sharks.

 They generally charge high rates of interest, do not provide any paperwork stating any agreements made, and often take illegal action, such as threatening behaviour, violence or reposession of valuables if debts are not paid.

 Trading Standards Scotland can offer immediate and long term support to help you move away from using Loan Sharks.

 They can provide a wide range of free services including; Debt Advise, Income Maximisation, Credit Unions, Addiction Counselling, Local Support Groups , and Adult Learning.